Honda Ridgeline Insurance Rates

 Enter your zip code below to view companies based on your location that have cheap auto insurance rates.

-The chart below shows estimated Honda Ridgeline insurance rates for additional coverage choices and driver risks.
+The chart below details estimated Honda Ridgeline insurance rates for additional coverage and risk scenarios.

-- The lowest rate with discounts is $872
+- The cheapest rate after discounts is $863

-Insurance rates for a Honda Ridgeline can also vary considerably based on your driver profile, the trim level of your Ridgeline, and deductibles and policy limits.
+Insurance rates for a Honda Ridgeline also range considerably based on the trim level of your Ridgeline, your age and driving habits, and physical damage deductibles and liability limits.

-An older driver with no violations or accidents and high deductibles may only pay around $1,400 a year for full coverage.
-Rates are highest for teen drivers, where even good drivers should be prepared to pay as much as $5,500 a year.
+Older drivers with no violations or accidents and higher comprehensive and collision deductibles may pay as low as $1,400 per year on average, or $117 per month, for full coverage.
+Rates are much higher for teenagers, since even teens with perfect driving records should be prepared to pay in the ballpark of $5,500 a year.
 View Rates by Age

 State | Premium | Compared to U.S. Avg | Percent Difference |